IllusionMods/BepisPlugins/ConfigurationManager/README.md

 2. Add property with SavedKeyboardShortcut to your main class.
 3. Use this property to check for inputs (recommend using IsDown) inside of your Update method.

+The KeyboardShortcut class supports modifier keys - Shift, Control and Alt.
+They are properly handled, preventing common problems like K+Shift+Control triggering K+Shift when it shouldn't have.

 Warning: This class already uses a ConfigWrapper internally, so don't wrap it in a ConfigWrapper! (it won't work)

 ```c#